DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 - learn more about what teaching is really like
 - find funding to train
 - get one-to-one support
-- read advice from trainees or newly qualified teachers
+- read advice from trainees or early career teachers
 - write a successful application

 Just answer a few questions about your current situation and what you would like to teach and we will keep you up to date with the guidance and insights relevant to you.